sonirico/hacktheconn/README.md

 ### Fill Holes

 Routes requests to the transport with the fewest concurrent requests.
 Ideal for environments with uneven workloads, ensuring efficient utilization of resources.

+### Least Response Time

+Selects the transport with the lowest response time.
+This strategy supports multiple calculators:

+- **Last Response Time Calculator**: Uses the most recent response time.
+- **Moving Average Calculator**: Averages the response times of the last `n` requests.
+- **Weighted Average Calculator**: Applies a weighted average, giving more importance to recent response times.

 ### Custom Strategies